TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 ## Step 7: Import Configuration Files

 Last but not least, sometimes we need to import external configuration.
-E.g. in ECS we want to import a set or rules (services):
+E.g., in ECS, we want to import a set of rules (services):

 ```php
 use Symplify\EasyCodingStandard\Config\ECSConfig;